You are here

 Radio and television broadcasting are major parts of the U.S. economy, national identity, and contemporary culture, yet their pervasiveness is rarely matched by critical scrutiny of how media become meaningful to audiences and to American society.
 Drawing on an integrated approach where the textual, industrial, policy, social, and audience dimensions of broadcasting are considered, this course guides students through a survey of American broadcasting style, regulation, and content.
 Readings, screenings, and class discussions address the roles that American radio and television have played in constructing dominant and marginalized cultures.
 By examining the intersection of art and commerce in American radio and television, students analyze the ways that broadcasting content has evolved and how media industries have responded to social and regulatory change.

-MC300 Selected Topics in Film, Television, and New Media Theory
+MC300 Selected Topics in Media Studies

 Note: Allows repetition for credit.